War-Brokers-Mods/WBM/README.md

 That's it!
 Now you're a proud user of WBM!

+### Updating

+Simply replace the existing dll file with the latest version.

 ## Usage

 - You can only move GUI one step at a time.
 To move the GUI multiple steps (i.e. long press), press the <kbd>LShift</kbd> key too.